 The Master of Arts in Historic Preservation Program equips the self-motivated graduate student with a strong understanding of the theory and practice of historic preservation through rigorous application of critical thinking and mentoring by outstanding practitioners and academicians in the field.

-Year 1: Residency // Fall Semester // Spring Semester
+- Year 1: Summer Semester and Residency // Fall Semester // Spring Semester

-Year 2: Residency // Fall Semester // Spring Semester
+- Year 2: Summer Semester and Residency // Fall Semester // Spring Semester

-Year 3: Residency // Fall Semester // Spring Semester
+- Year 3: Summer Semester and Residency // Fall Semester // Spring Semester

 - Fall 2019: August 26th (Online classes without residency)